 Distraction is a choice

 Think of your life like a business, and you are the CEO.
 You decide what kind of "company" you want it to be.
 Some "CEOs" are all about work and driving themselves to the top.
 These type of people want minimal distraction and focus their entire energy on building their career.
 Then there are ones that prefer work life balance.
 And there are even ones that prefer minimal work with minimal living, but just enjoy life.

 If your business is failing or thriving, it's generally because of you.
 Many people find it easier to find excuses and blame everything around them but themselves.
 It's just easier that way.
 If you're distracted, you can't blame others for distracting you.
 Just means you're weak and you're easily distracted.
 Admit it and change!
 If you tolerate such mediocracy, then that's what you will be.
 You're just hoping by luck something will propel your change.

 I'm personally a work life balance type of CEO.
 I'm happy to make a little less and relax a little more in exchange to do the things I enjoy.

 But they can, if you let them.

-During the work week, I focus on what matters and needs to be done to achieve the career success I want.
-Weekend I allow certain distractions because I enjoy it, such as social media, social events.
+During the workweek, I focus on what matters and needs to be done to achieve the career success I want.
+This might mean learning the steps that go into implementing a specific plan, or understanding more about a particular element of the business.
+It could mean setting up a marketing campaign or teaching myself to focus more.
+Weekend I allow certain distractions because I enjoy it, such as social media, social events

 To build momentum, you need to first build good habits.
 Without getting a rhythm in life going, it's hard to get going all of a sudden unless you get lucky.
 But I don't like to gamble my life based on luck.